Catastrophic overfitting can be induced with discriminative non-robust features: Inducing catastrophic overfitting

-With the aim to control such feature interactions, we design $\mathcal{V}$ by selecting vectors from the low-frequency components of the 2D Discrete Cosine Transform (DCT)~\citep{dct} as these have a large alignment with the space of natural images that we use for our experiments~(\eg CIFAR-10).
-Besides, and since CO has primarily been observed for $\ell_\infty$ perturbations, we binarize these vectors so that they only take values in $\pm 1$, ensuring a maximal per-pixel perturbation that satisfies $\|\bm v(y)\|_\infty=1$.
-The set \(\mathcal{V}\) is illustrated in~\cref{fig:beta-epsilon}(left).
-These two design constraints also help to visually identify the alignment of adversarial perturbations $\bm\delta$ with $\vy$ as these patterns are visually distinctive (see Fig.~\ref{fig:adv_perturbations}).
+To control the interaction between $\x$ and $\bm v(y)$, we design $\mathcal{V}$ by selecting the first vectors from the low-frequency components of the 2D Discrete Cosine Transform (DCT)~\citep{dct}, depicted in \Cref{fig:beta-epsilon} (left), which have a large alignment with the space of natural images in our experiments (\eg CIFAR-10).
+To ensure the norm constraint, we binarize these vectors to have only $\pm 1$ values, resulting in a maximal per-pixel perturbation that satisfies $\|\bm v(y)\|_\infty=1$.
+These design constraints also make it easy to visually identify the alignment of adversarial perturbations $\bm\delta$ with $\bm v(y)$ as they have distinctive patterns.\looseness=-1

-\textbf{Injection strength ($\beta$) drives CO} To test the hypotheses in \cref{sec:hypothesis}, we train a PreActResNet18~\citep{preactresnet} on different intervened versions of CIFAR-10~\citep{cifar} using FGSM-AT for different robustness budgets $\epsilon$ and different \(\beta\).
-Fig.~\ref{fig:beta-epsilon}~(right) shows a summary of these experiments both in terms of clean accuracy and robustness\footnote{Throughout the paper, robustness is measured against strong PGD attacks with 50 iterations and 10 restarts.}.
-For clean accuracy, Fig.~\ref{fig:beta-epsilon}~(right) shows two distinct regimes.
-First, when $\beta<\epsilon$, the network achieves roughly the same accuracy by training and testing on $\Db$ as by training and testing on $\D$ (corresponding to $\beta=0$).
-This is expected as FGSM does not suffer from CO in this setting~(see~\Cref{fig:beta-epsilon}~(right)) and effectively ignores the added feature \(\vy\).
-Meanwhile, when $\beta>\epsilon$, the clean test accuracy is almost $100\%$ indicating that the network heavily relies on the injected features.
-We provide further evidence for this in \cref{ap:data_slices}\looseness=-1
+\paragraph{Injection strength ($\beta$) drives CO} We train a PreActResNet18~\citep{preactresnet} on different intervened versions of CIFAR-10~\citep{cifar} using FGSM-AT for different robustness budgets $\epsilon$ and scales $\beta$. \Cref{fig:beta-epsilon}~(right) shows the results of these experiments in terms of clean accuracy and robustness\footnote{Robustness measured using PGD with 50 steps and 10 restarts.\looseness=-1}.
+In terms of \textit{clean accuracy}, \cref{fig:beta-epsilon}~(right) shows two regimes.
+First, when $\beta<\epsilon$, the network achieves roughly the same accuracy by training and testing on $\Db$ as by training and testing on $\D$ (corresponding to $\beta=0$), \ie the network ignores the added features \(\bm v(y)\).
+Meanwhile, when $\beta>\epsilon$, the clean accuracy reaches $100\%$ indicating that the network relies on the injected features and ignores $\mathcal{D}$.
+This is further shown empirically in \Cref{sec:both_features} and \Cref{ap:data_slices}.\looseness=-1